Your Dog Bite Lawyer

 We’re here to help with your case.

-Dog Bite Lawyer – Foley & Small
+Dog Bite Lawyer – Foley & Murphy

-Foley & Small would like to provide you some information about claims arising from dog bites and dog attacks.
+Foley & Murphy would like to provide you some information about claims arising from dog bites and dog attacks.
 Many of us are the happy owners of loving dogs; dogs that pose no threat to others apart being the target of a friendly licking.
 Unfortunately, there are some dogs that are not only unfriendly, but are vicious.
 More unfortunately, there are dog owners that fail to properly control their dogs.

-Why Foley & Small?
+Why Foley & Murphy?

 1. Experience